Orange-eat97/tp/docs/UserGuide.md

 **Example:**
 * `list`
 <br>![result for 'find alex david'](images/list-success-screenshot.png)
 Displays all contact details.
-At the panel below the command box, you can see the total number of contacts.
+At the result display, you can see the total number of contacts.

 <br><br>